Failing to Follow or Enforce Proper Standard Safety Procedures

-Under the Jones Act, a maritime employer must provide the seaman with a reasonably safe place to work, and must use ordinary care to under the circumstances to maintain and keep the vessel on which the seaman works in a reasonably safe condition.
-These are very strict requirements under the law.
-Almost any unsafe condition on a vessel can lead to liability under the Jones Act.
-For example, an employer can be held liable under the Jones Act for such unsafe conditions as:
+With The Jones Act, maritime employers must provide their seaman with a safe place to work, using care to maintain and keep the vessel on which the seamen work in a reasonably safe condition.
+There are very strict requirements with this law and almost any unsafe condition on a vessel can lead to liability under The Jones Act such as:

 - grease or oil on the deck

 - failure to provide the crew members with the proper equipment for them to do their work

 - failure to properly train the seaman or the crew, and